When to read this

 The goal of Kafka performance testing is therefore not only to prove that the broker can move messages.
 It is to prove that the business workflow built on Kafka still completes within an acceptable window, with acceptable correctness, while concurrency, backlog pressure, and downstream contention increase.

-Go deeper with the product documentation, comparison guides, and implementation FAQs for the same library features discussed in this article.
+Go deeper with the docs, category pages, examples, and comparison guides connected to the distributed-system patterns discussed in this article.